+- full name

+- GCC reference number

-full name - current registered address
+- current registered address

-GCC reference number - current registration status.
+- current registration status.

-dates of registration
+- dates of registration

 The GCC has the power to remove, suspend or place conditions on a chiropractor's registration.
 Recent decision information can be found on the GCC website.